(Coffee Cherry Tea)

 - full of antiviral properties that boost the immune system

-More About Cascara:
+A Few More Facts About Cascara:

-- Dried cascara has the flavor notes of cranberry, hibiscus, watermelon, raspberry, and cherry, however, much like coffee, the tasting notes can vary due to changes in weather each growing season!
+Dried cascara has the flavor notes of cranberry, hibiscus, watermelon, raspberry, and cherry.
+However, much like coffee, the tasting notes can vary due to changes in weather each growing season.

 In some countries, like Ethiopia and Yemen, cascara is steeped with spices like cinnamon, ginger, or nutmeg to make a traditional tea.
-Both of these countries grow coffee so cascara is more available and actually a less expensive morning boost than coffee!
+Both of these countries grow coffee so cascara is more available and actually a less expensive morning boost than coffee.

-- Many coffee farms that do not wash, dry, and export cascara will compost it so it can be used as a natural fertilizer on the farm!
+Many coffee farms that do not wash, dry, and export cascara will compost it so it can be used as a natural fertilizer on the farm!